BeeOProblem/SoundBrowzr/README.md

 the sound that is selected appear on the right side of SoundBrowzr.
 You may assign tags to the selected sound effect by clicking the + button on the list of tags.
 All tags that are selected in the top left will be assigned to the sound effect.

+In the future the Open button will open the sound in Audacity, Tenacity or whatever tool you choose.

 ## Filtering the Sound List
 Tags are used to make searching for specific sound effects easier.
 Once you've assigned tags to some sounds